Jangulo7/Weather-app/README.md

 ## Dependencies

+This project is using Node Package Manager (NPM).
+Therefore, if not already, download and install the Node.js.
+Windows users must run the executable as an Administrator, and restart the computer after installation.
+After successfully installing the Node, verify the installation as shown below:

+`node -v`
+`npm -v`

 This project is using node.js v14.15.4 with the following dependencies:

 + express@4.17.1
 + body-parser@1.19.0
 + cors@2.8.5

+Install these dependencies as shown below:

+`npm install express`
+`npm install body-parser`
+`npm install cors`

 ## References